Cleveland Cavaliers: Andrew Wiggins, SF, Kansas - A Grade

 Atlanta Hawks: Adreian Payne, F, Michigan State - B- Grade

-Add Payne to a front court of Al Horford and Paul Millsap, and that's some solid depth.
-Again, I think there were some wing players available, which is what Atlanta really needs.
-Plus, Payne isn't the defensive rim protector that the Hawks really need.
+Add Payne to a front court of Al Horford and Paul Millsap and that's some solid depth.
+Again, I think there were some wing players available and that is what Atlanta really needs.
+Plus, Payne isn't that defensive rim protector that the Hawks really need.